bitcoinfacts/glacierprotocol.github.io/_docs/preparation/preface.md

 ---
-title: Protocol structure
+title: Protocol Preface
-description: This page explains the overall structure of Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---

+## Protocol Structure

 The overall Glacier protocol consists of several distinct subprotocols:

 * **Setup**: Prepares hardware, and downloads and verifies needed software & documentation.
 * **Deposit**: For securely storing bitcoins.
 * **Withdrawal**: For transferring some or all of your stored funds to another bitcoin address.